programmerjia/DOMINO-Tutorials/docs/source/Tutorial 1.md

 # Tutorial 1: Xenium
 In this tutorial, we show how to apply DOMINO to identify spatial domains on Xenium data.
-As a example,  we choose the *spe_xenium2* slice to analyse.
+As a example,  we choose the slice named *Xenium_BreastCancer.h5ad* to analyse.

-Before running the code, please download the input data via https://www.10xgenomics.com/resources/datasets/fresh-frozen-mouse-brain-replicates-1-standard
+Before running the code, please download the input data via https://zenodo.org/records/17890634

 ## Preparation